purtroppo/LessonNotes/README.md

 # LessonNotes
-Useful notes from when I used to study Computer Science
+A.k.a. useful notes from when I used to study Computer Science.
+Errors might be everywhere - or nowhere, who knows.